 Pit firing is the original method for baking clay pottery, with examples dating back 30,000 years.
 Pottery is formed from clay and then put deep in a fire pit in the ground.
 This method makes use of the absorbent surface of the bare clay, with the movement of the fire, the burning of elements in the fire and those being released from the clay creating a unique finish to each piece.
 Open pores in the clay receive and retain colour and patterning from the fire, with different combustible materials and clay varieties adding extra dimensions to the finish.

-This workshop will be delivered over 4 dates, at Table Top Pots studio close to Albury.
+This workshop will be delivered over 4 dates, the first weekend at MAMA House Studio and the second at Table Top Pots studio close to Albury.